-An hour before City Council’s final session of 2018, Sheet Metal Workers Local 19 attempted to push through a contested bill requiring costly new annual inspections of the fire protection devices mandated for most high-rise buildings.
+An hour before City Council’s final session of 2018, Sheet Metal Workers Local 19 attempted to push through a contested bill requiring costly new inspections of the fire and smoke protection devices mandated for most high-rise buildings.
 The inspections would have to be done by members of the labor union.

 The Sheet Metal Workers have fought for almost eight years to require these inspections of smoke and fire dampers, which prevent flames from spreading through a building’s HVAC system.
 It is their chief legislative priority this year, which explains their aggressive final push in the face of Mayor Jim Kenney’s administration’s earlier statement that the bill would be held until 2019.

 The union says that the bill is essential for protecting public safety while real estate industry representatives contend that it is unnecessary and that the fire-prevention systems can be tested remotely, without in-person inspections.

 After a hearing two weeks ago, where the union clashed fiercely with industry representatives, Licenses and Inspections (L&I) spokesperson Karen Guss told PlanPhilly that city officials had brokered an agreement with the union, agreeing to unspecified amendments and that the bill would be taken up again in the new year after negotiations.

 That agreement appeared moot on Thursday when union members and their leadership showed up at City Hall to press bill sponsor Jannie Blackwell to move forward with their unamended bill.